 “Please come in.
 He is home.”

 Kaidus heard his mother inviting someone into the house.
 A man and a boy he recognized came in.
-The man is a 3rd ward patrol, and the boy is a year older than Kaidus himself.
+The man was a 3rd ward patrol, and the boy was a year older than Kaidus himself.
 They too lived in the Shorza district.

 The man carried the boy inside.

 “Good evening Mr. Trinis.
 Hi Tamner.”
 He greeted the two.

 “Kaidus…” The boy replied with his head hung low, and looked to be in pain.

 “Good evening…” The man greeted.
 His face, full of worry and distress.
 “I am very sorry to disturb you Kaidus.”
 Mr. Trinis added apologetically.

 “Do not worry about such details.
 My mother has already told me of your plight.
 Please, come and sit down.”
 He motioned for the two to join him in the living room.
 He had heard everything from Adalina this mid-afternoon after returning home.